 Currency fluctuations may affect the cash flow which the Company may realize from its operations, since most mineral commodities are sold in a world market in U.S. dollars.
-The Company's costs are incurred primarily in U.S. dollars, Mexican Pesos and Canadian dollars.
+The Company's costs are incurred primarily in Canadian dollars, U.S. dollars, and Mexican Pesos.